AndrewWrites/Technical_Writing_Portfolio/Community Articles/Interface Designer Part 1 - Macros.md

 The Test view allows you to enter sample values to test the configuration of your macro.
 You can enter responses to your questions and then enter the Debug mode to ensure your actions are handling the responses correctly.<br>
 ![open debug](/Community%20Articles/Screenshots/Interface%20Designer%20-%20Macros/OpenDebug.png)
 <br>
 When you select Open Debug you'll notice that a new workflow opens with a text comment box at the top.
 If you scroll down you will see your macro tools but will notice the Interface tools are not there.
-Select any tool that an Action is connected to and ensure the value entered in the Test view window has come through properly.
+Select any tool that is connected to an Action tool and ensure the value entered in the Test view window has come through properly.
 If there are any errors, you will see the standard error icon.<br><br>

 **Properties:**<br>
 The first option in the Properties view for macros is to change the icon.
 Each tool in Alteryx has its own icon, and the base color and shape correspond to the category the tool fits in.
 All of these base icons are available when selecting the Standard Icon option.
 Use the dropdown to expand the window and scroll through available standard options. <br>